sent-sys/responsive_design/README.md

-# A Responsive design I'm currently testing
+# A Responsive website design

-Will be updating over time.
+## Built purely with CSS3 and HTML5
+This project was created to test my ability to build a mobile responsive website with raw CSS and HTML